Ann Lee

 Ann Lee (29 February 1736 – 8 September 1784), commonly known as Mother Ann Lee, was the founding leader of the Shakers, later changed to United Society of Believers in Christ's Second Appearing following her death.
-She was born during a time of the Evangelical revival in England, and became a figure that greatly influenced religion at this time, especially in the Americas.
+She was born during the Evangelical revival in England and greatly influenced religion of that time, especially in the Americas.

 In 1774, after nearly two decades of participation in a religious movement that became the Shakers, Ann Lee and a small group of her followers emigrated from England to New York.
 After several years, they gathered at Niskayuna, renting land from the Manor of Rensselaerswyck, Albany County, New York (the area now called Colonie).
 They worshiped by ecstatic dancing or "shaking", which resulted in their being dubbed the Shakers.
 Ann Lee preached to the public and led the Shaker church at a time when few women were religious leaders.
-She was often referred to, and considered, the female representation of God.
+She was often referred to as, and considered by some Shakers, the female representation of God.

 Early history

-Ann Lee was born in Manchester, England, the second child of eight belonging to her parents.
+Ann Lee was born in Manchester, England, the second child of eight born to her parents.
 She was baptized privately at Manchester Collegiate Church (now Manchester Cathedral) on 1 June 1742, at the age of 6.
-Her parents were members of a distinct branch of the Society of Friends (a sect of Quakers) and too poor to afford their children even the rudiments of education.
+Her parents were members of a "distinct branch of the Society of Friends" and too poor to afford their children even the rudiments of education.
+It is sometimes claimed that Ann Lee or her parents were Quakers, but this has been disputed because scholars have been unable to find their names in relevant records.
 Ann Lee received no formal education, and remained illiterate throughout her life.
 Ann Lee's father, John Lees, was a blacksmith during the day and a tailor at night.

-It is probable that Ann Lee's original surname was Lees, but somewhere through time it changed to Lee.
-Little is known about her mother other than that she was a very religious and pious woman.
+It is probable that Ann Lee's original surname was Lees but was changed at some point to Lee.
+Little is known about her mother other than that she was very religious and pious.
 As often happened in those days, her mother's name was not even recorded.
-When Ann was young, she worked in a cotton factory, then as a cutter of hatter's fur.
-At the age of 20 she worked in a much less dangerous occupation as a cook in a Manchester infirmary which was also the local insane asylum.
+When Ann was young, she worked in a cotton mill, then as a cutter of hatter's fur.
+At the age of 20 she worked in a much less dangerous occupation, as a cook in a Manchester infirmary, which was also the local insane asylum.